Cheapest Cars To Insure & Factors Affecting It (2025)

 To get the lowest car insurance rates possible, start by looking for the safest or most reliable vehicles at the lot when you’re buying a new or used vehicle.
 If you already own a vehicle, here are some other tips that can potentially decrease what you pay:

 Many cars come equipped with safety devices, such as anti-lock brakes and anti-theft devices.
-Built-in safety features like these can help garner discounts, too.
+Built-in safety features like these can help you qualify for discounts.
+Additionally, if you are a senior, we encourage you to choose a car that could help lower your already high car insurance costs.

 Talk to a Knowledgeable Professional About Auto Insurance